Debargha2001/Stone-Paper-Scissors-API/README.md

 All user input values are genarated via random numbers.
 No need for a user input.
 It is a 4 player game.

+To start the server run the command "npm start"

 API: /game/start

 Method: GET